Rounak-Das-02/Graphical-drawing-of-Maa-Durga/README.md

 Had spemt a lot of time behind all these.

-Have used other softwares also
+Have used other softwares for figuring out the equations of the curves.